Fingerstyle guitar: Percussive approach

 "Percussive fingerstyle" is a term for a style incorporating sharp attacks on the strings, as well as hitting the strings and guitar top with the hand for percussive effect.
-Principally featuring, string slapping, guitar body percussion, alternate tunings and extended techniques such as; tapping and harmonics.
-Flamenco and Blues guitarists regularly feature percussive techniques and alternate tunings, and arguably laid the foundations for playing in this way Michael Hedges and Eric Roche developed and essentially pioneered percussive techniques forming a style of their own in the 1980s - 90s.
-Their progressive contribution played a significant role in influencing a new wave of percussive players including Andy Mckee, Preston Reed, Jon Gomm, Mike Dawes, Chris Woods, Don Ross, Declan Zapala, Erik Mongrain, and Marcin Patrzałek.
+Principally, it features string slapping, guitar body percussion, alternate tunings, and extended techniques such as tapping and harmonics.
+Flamenco and Blues guitarists regularly feature percussive techniques and alternate tunings, and arguably laid the foundations for playing in this way Michael Hedges and Eric Roche developed and essentially pioneered percussive techniques, forming a style of their own in the 1980s and '90s.
+Their progressive contribution played a significant role in influencing a new wave of percussive players, including Andy Mckee, Preston Reed, Jon Gomm, Mike Dawes, Chris Woods, Don Ross, Declan Zapala, Erik Mongrain, and Marcin Patrzałek.